gvwilson/thirdbit/src/fiction/leaderboard/index.md

 a geriatric Saudi prince,
 and a property developer in the Philippines who waited a little too long to start unloading some of her billions.
-Like almost everyone else in the top hundred who was of a certain age, they only swapped money with each other.
+Like almost everyone else in the top hundred, they only swapped money with each other.
 They'd all have been safer if they just gave a few billion away, but as a very English client of mine had once sniffed,